2013 Champion of Champions

-The 2013 888casino Champion of Champions was a professional non-ranking snooker tournament held between 19 and 24 November 2013 at the Ricoh Arena in Coventry, England.
+The 2013 Champion of Champions (officially the 2013 888casino Champion of Champions) was a professional non-ranking snooker tournament held between 19 and 24 November 2013 at the Ricoh Arena in Coventry, England.
 This was the first time that 888casino sponsored the event, which was broadcast live on ITV4.

 The event was last held in 1980, when Doug Mountjoy won in the final 10–8 against John Virgo.

 Ronnie O'Sullivan won his 52nd professional title by defeating Stuart Bingham 10–8 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: